History is wild! 🏛️

 X-Rays Discovered

-Röntgen discovered X-rays while experimenting with cathode ray tubes — the first form of medical imaging and a Nobel Prize winner.
+Röntgen discovered X-rays while experimenting with cathode ray tubes — the first form of medical imaging.

 Wilhelm Röntgen